Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

    - "Attackers use complex applicability to target specific vulnerable systems."

 **Summary:**
 "These 13 features capture both security indicators (signing, hashes) and behavioral patterns (supersedence, complexity).
-The magic is that we don't hard-code rules—the ML model learns which combinations are normal and which are outliers."
+The magic is that we don't hard-code rules - the ML model learns which combinations are normal and which are outliers."

 ---